GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 **Cause:**

-You did not use one of the Service Accounts created on the main module to be used as the Dataflow Worker Service Account.
+You did not use one of the Service Accounts created by the main module to be used as the Dataflow Worker Service Account.

-If you do not specify one in the parameters, the Dataflow job always use the default [Dataflow Service Account](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#security_and_permissions_for_pipelines_on).
+If you do not specify a service account in the parameters, the Dataflow job always use the default [Dataflow Service Account](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#security_and_permissions_for_pipelines_on).

 **Solution:**

-You must use one of the Service Accounts created on the main module.
+You must use one of the Service Accounts created by the main module.

 - Data ingestion:
   - Module output: `dataflow_controller_service_account_email`